What Health Information Managers Do

-Health Information Management is the organization and maintenance of patients' medical records.
+Health information management is the organization and maintenance of patients' medical records.
 Professionals working in health information management are experts on healthcare information, designing and running systems to store and access information.
 They are also responsible for coding diagnoses and procedures for reimbursement.
-They make sure that patients' health information remains confidential and is only released in accordance with federal and state laws.
+They make sure that patients' health information remains confidential and is only released per federal and state laws.
 There are many different possible career paths with an education in health information management.

 Types of Work Environments